Aluminum Anodizing

 Variations of the Aluminum Anodizing Process

-As for lesser-known materials, anodized niobium and anodized tantalum are both used in much the same way as anodized titanium for decorative applications such as jewelry and even commemorative coins.
-The coating thickness of the oxide film for these two metals depends on the voltage of the anodizing current.
+In addition to the more common materials, anodized niobium and anodized tantalum are also used, particularly in decorative applications like jewelry and commemorative coins, similar to anodized titanium.
+The thickness of the oxide film on these metals depends on the voltage applied during the anodizing process.

 Aluminum Anodizing Companies and Suppliers

-IQS Directory provides a comprehensive list of aluminum anodizing companies and suppliers.
-Use our website to review and source top aluminum anodizing companies with roll over ads and detailed product descriptions.
+IQS Directory offers a comprehensive list of aluminum anodizing companies and suppliers.
+Browse our website to find top aluminum anodizing companies, complete with detailed product descriptions and rollover ads.

 Aluminum Anodizing Terms